-The description of such financing agreements in this Prospectus Supplement for the Future Delivery Aircraft is based on the forms of such agreements prescribed by the Note Purchase Agreement.
-However, the terms of the financing agreements actually entered into for the Future Delivery Aircraft may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
+The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements attached to the Note Purchase Agreement.
+However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
 See "Description of the Equipment Notes".
 Although such changes are permitted, under the Note Purchase Agreement, the terms of such agreements must not vary the Required Terms.
-In addition, Continental is obligated to certify to the Class C Trustee that any substantive modifications do not materially and adversely affect the Class C Certificateholders.
-Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the

-Note Purchase Agreement will not result in a withdrawal, suspension or downgrading of the rating of the Class C Certificates.
-Further, under the Note Purchase Agreement, it is a condition precedent to the obligation of the Class C Trustee to purchase the Series C Equipment Notes related to the financing of a Future Delivery Aircraft under a Prior Series that no Triggering Event shall have occurred with respect to such Prior Series.
-The Class C Trustee will have no right or obligation to purchase Equipment Notes after the Delivery Period Termination Date.
+In addition, Continental is obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
+Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement will not result in a withdrawal, suspension or downgrading of the rating of any Class of Certificates.
+Further, under the Note Purchase Agreement, it is a condition precedent to the obligation of each Trustee to purchase the Equipment Notes related to the financing of an Aircraft that no Triggering Event shall have occurred.
+The Trustees will have no right or obligation to purchase Equipment Notes after the Delivery Period Termination Date.